 - Carry out procedures to measure and assess the levels of oral health and oral hygiene

 - Apply fluoride-containing preparations and desensitising agents to the teeth

 - Recognise abnormalities in the mouth and inform the dentist

 - Administer local anaesthetic for dental hygiene procedures

 - Place temporary dressings and re-cement crowns temporarily

-Assessment is by written examinations during the two years, a community-based health education project, competence tests in various clinical procedures, completion of various logbooks, clinical credits demonstrating of a reasonable level of patient care and a final written and clinical examination.
+Assessment is by a combination of written assessments and examinations, objective structured clinical examination (OSCE), a community-based health education project, competence tests in various clinical procedures, completion of various logbooks, clinical credits demonstrating a reasonable level of patient care, and a final written and clinical examination.